 Some facilities will be open with restricted hours; however, we would encourage students to limit non-essential travel to campus.
 The Fitness Centre will remain closed and student fees will be adjusted accordingly.

 I will be on campus.
 What do I need to know?

 We are committed to taking the actions necessary to protect the health of our community.
 Our facilities will be managed to promote physical distancing and prevent the further spread of COVID-19, and some buildings, areas, and exits will be restricted.
 No visitors are permitted on-campus and all students, staff, and faculty will be required to carry their CUE identification at all times.

-Can I study on campus in September?
+Can I study on campus?